-Subject: Letter of Application for a Temporary Construction Easement for 0.92 acres in SESW Section 11-27N-13W., San Juan County, New Mexico.
+Subject: Letter of Application for a Temporary Construction Easement for 0.92 acres in SESE Section 3-27N-13W., San Juan County, New Mexico.

-Enclosed herewith is Energen Resources (Energen) supporting documentation for our Temporary Construction Easement (TCE) application on Navajo Reservation Lands.
+Enclosed herewith is Energen Resources (Energen) supporting document for our application for a Temporary Construction Easement (TCE) on Navajo Reservation Lands.
 The proposed TCE would be immediately adjacent to the following approved well site:

-Richardson 102S, located in the SESW Section 11-27N-13W., on Tribal surface and Federal Oil and Gas Lease NMSF077972.
-(Note: This well will be renamed the Richardson Navajo 27-13-10 #4H)
+Richardson 200, located in the SESE Section 3-27N-13W., on Tribal surface and Federal Oil and Gas Lease NMSF077972.

+(Note: this well will be renamed as the Richardson Navajo 27-13-02 #4H)

-The above well location was approved by the Bureau of Land Management with the concurrence of the Bureau of Indian Affairs and the Navajo Nation.
-The permit was issued on November 16, 2011, and will expire on November 16, 2015.
+The above well was approved by the Bureau of Land Management with the concurrence of the Bureau of Indian Affairs and the Navajo Nation.
+The permit was issued on November 16, 2011, and extended until November 16, 2015.